ebarlas/project-loom-c5m/README.md

 ## EC2

-Two EC2 instances were used for bare metal tests:
+Two EC2 instances were used for cloud tests:

 * c5.2xlarge
 * 16GB RAM